Off Campus Student Experience

-If a student wishes to return to on-campus housing and enter the housing selection process, they must notify the Office of Residential Life prior to Super Deadline Day by cancelling their non-resident status via the Non-Resident Intent Form.
+If a student wishes to return to on-campus housing and enter the housing selection process, they must notify the Office of Residential Life prior to Decision Day by cancelling their non-resident status via the Non-Resident Intent Form.

 No. The Office of Residential Life strongly discourages students or their families from signing any lease without confirmation from our office that the exemption has been granted.
 The signing of a lease for off-campus housing is not justification for receiving off-campus approval, and the signing of a lease - and any resulting financial difficulties - will not result in non-resident status.

 Students covered by the On-Campus Housing Requirement policy are required to pay the on-campus housing charge on their student account.